plotdb/konfig/doc/spec.md

 ### UI Overwrite

-`@plotdb/konfig` has provided blocks for using with basic types such as `number`, `choice` in the `@plotdb/konfig.widget.default` package, and these blocks are implemented with UI / Logic separated, so you can simply extend corresponding widgets to overwrite their default interface without rewriting their logic.
+`@plotdb/konfig` provides blocks for basic types such as `number`, `choice` in `@plotdb/konfig.widget.default` package.
+These blocks are implemented with UI / Logic separated, so if you want to customize its looks and feel, you can extend them and overwrite their DOM without rewriting their logic.

 For example, this extends `number` block and overwrite its `config` plug with a simply `input` element: